Skip to content

 Unsafe construction sites can present numerous hazards, including falling, flying, or otherwise dangerous debris.
 Construction workers and passersby injured by flying debris from construction sites in New York have options for seeking compensation for their losses.

-If you’ve gotten hurt due to debris at a construction site in NYC, turn to The Perecman Firm, P.L.L.C., to pursue financial relief and justice for your injuries and related losses.
+If you’ve gotten hurt due to debris at a construction site in NYC, turn to The Perecman Firm, to pursue financial relief and justice for your injuries and related losses.
 For over 40 years, our attorneys have diligently advocated for the rights and interests of accident victims across New York City.
 Our commitment to achieving outstanding results for our clients has enabled us to recover over half a billion dollars in settlements and verdicts for them over the decades.

 Contact us today for a free initial case evaluation to learn how our construction site attorneys in NYC will fight to recover maximum compensation for you.